catpea/catpea-project/database/furkies-purrkies/poem-1406/index.md

 ---
 id: poem-1406
 guid: 9a9fcd69-a9f1-4c5a-99b3-e7bc69e7e42b
-title: Easy Introduction To Programming; And, Reactive Programming Explained (Recording in progress, lol)
+title: Easy Introduction To Programming; And, Reactive Programming Explained
 description: null
 tags:
   - furkies-purrkies
 date: '2024-01-07T06:09:41.758Z'
 lastmod: null
 weight: 140600
-audio:
+audio: poem-1406.mp3
 image: poem-1406-illustration.jpg
 images: null
 artwork:
   - https://catpea.com
 resources: null
 features:
-  video: false
+  video: true
 raw: true
 draft: false
 chapter: 8
 ---

-Easy Introduction To Programming; And, Reactive Programming Explained

-I recently quoted a young programmer stating,
+I recently quoted a new programmer stating,
 “coding is basically just ifs and for loops.”.

 And that is true, it is also functions, which is kind of the base reality of programming.

-But, you can add stuff beyond that, but let us start in the beginning.
+But, you can add stuff beyond that, let me show you how that works.

 ---